You Betcha She Did! Life Advice, Business Tips for Rad Women Entrepreneurs, Leaders, Coaches and

 Did SHE really do that?
 You Betcha She Did!

-Welcome to the podcast where we teach you to elevate your voice, grow your brand, and earn your worth.
-If you are a women entrepreneur, online business owner, coach, thought leader, or changemaker, you are in the right place!
+Welcome to the podcast where we teach you to elevate your voice, grow your brand, and earn your worth while living your best life.
+If you are a women who wants more out of life or are an entrepreneur, online business owner, coach, thought leader, or changemaker, you are in the right place!

 Get ready to embrace Midwest charm and CELEBRATE women who are forging their own paths.
 Hosted by Rayna Rokicki, a podcast coach for women entrepreneurs.
 As a former world traveler and international teacher turned Podcast and YouTube Producer, Rayna knows exactly what it is like to find your way in the world, especially as a woman.
 Tune in each Tuesday for business tips and feminist inspiration to help you achieve your goals.